emberjs/guides/source/object-model/enumerables.md

 ### Aggregate Information (All or Any)

-If you want to find out whether every item in an Enumerable matches some condition, you can use the `every` method:
+If you want to find out whether every item in an enumerable matches some condition, you can use the `every` method:

 ```javascript
 Person = Ember.Object.extend({